zhuhanming/coding-questions-telegram-bot/README.md

 `/past_pairs`: **WIP**.
 To view all mock interview partners that you have practiced with.

-`/complete_interview`: **WIP**.
-To mark your mock interview as completed for the week.
+`/complete_interview`: To mark your mock interview as completed for the week.
 This will complete it for your partner as well.

 ### Group